If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 A little more than an hour north of Charlotte, Winston-Salem is one of North Carolina's busiest metro areas.
-A number of major companies are headquartered in Winston-Salem -- including HanesBrands, Inc., and Krispy Kreme Doughnuts -- so job opportunities are plentiful.
-The median home value in Winston-Salem is $144,400, reports Niche, quite a bit below the median home value statewide -- $208,001, according to Zillow.
-Property taxes, as reported by Tax-Rates.org, average 0.95% of a home's assessed value in Forsyth County.
+A number of major companies are headquartered in Winston-Salem -- including HanesBrands, Inc., and Krispy Kreme Doughnuts -- so job opportunities are often plentiful.
+The median home value in Winston-Salem is $147,900, reports Niche, quite a bit below the median home value statewide -- $295,340, according to Zillow.
+Property taxes, as reported by Tax-rates.org, average 0.95% of a home's assessed value in Forsyth County.
 That's only a bit above the average 0.78% property tax rate statewide.

 Home to families and young professionals alike, Fayetteville is loaded with shops, restaurants, and amenities.
 Nearby Fort Bragg also offers lots of job opportunities in the defense sector.
-The median home value in Fayetteville is $129,700 -- a steal compared to the rest of the state.
-Property taxes, however, are a touch high in comparison.
+The median home value in Fayetteville is $131,000 -- a steal compared to the rest of the state.
+Property taxes, however, are a bit high in comparison.
 The average property tax rate in Cumberland County is 1.14%.

 Charlotte is one of North Carolina's hottest spots.
 The city is bustling with restaurants, coffee shops, and entertainment, and it's also home to job opportunities galore.
-In fact, it's actually the U.S. city with the second-most banking assets after New York City.
-The median home value in Charlotte is $200,500, while the average property tax rate in Mecklenburg County is 1.05% of a home's assessed value.
+In fact, it takes the No. 32 spot on Niche's list of the best cities to live in America.
+The median home value in Charlotte is $220,300, while the average property tax rate in Mecklenburg County is 1.05% of a home's assessed value.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.